w-lfpup/wctk-js/docs/subscription.md

 ### Life cycle methods

-The `Subscription` controller can participate in web component lifecycle methods.

 In the example below the `connected` property is not included and has a fallback value of `false`.

-The `Subscription` controller should be connected manually during the component's lifecycle methods:
+The `Subscription` controller should be called on the component's `connect` and `disconnect` lifecycle methods:

 ```ts
 import { Subscription } from "wctk";